Ebenezer Pemberton (minister)

 Ebenezer Pemberton (February 3, 1671 – February 13, 1717) was a colonial American Congregational clergyman, bibliophile, and minister of the Old South Church in Boston from 1700 to 1717.
 Under his ministry, the church broadened the scope of its worship and increased the privileges of its pupils, but also turned back to Puritan tradition.
 He wrote thirteen sermons and owned a valuable personal library.

 Career

-Pemberton was born in Boston to James Pemberton (1622 – October 11, 1696) and Sarah Marshall (died May 24, 1709).
+Pemberton was born in Boston to James Pemberton and Sarah Marshall.
 He was the youngest of eleven children.
 He attended Harvard College and graduated in 1691 with an A.M. degree.
 He was well regarded as a student, keeping himself out of trouble.
 President of the college Increase Mather noted Pemberton "had a Pregnant Wit, and Strong Memory, and was a hard Student".
 His classmate Benjamin Colman said, "he excell'd both at the grammar-school and college."
 He would remain associated with the college during his career in the ministry.
 He was the librarian from 1693 to 1697 and in 1697 chosen to be a tutor.
 He held both positions again from 1707 to 1717 and was also elected a fellow in 1707.
 He was a member of the Cambridge Association, a group of clergymen that met in the Harvard College library.